Codecademy/docs/content/c/concepts/operators/operators.md

 ## Assignment Operators

-Assignment operators assign a value to the right to a variable on the left.
+Assignment operators assign the value on the right to the variable on the left.

 | Operator |           Name            | Description                                |
 | :------: | :-----------------------: | ------------------------------------------ |